-The Canadian Worker Co-op Federation (CWCF) is excited to launch its online Worker Co-op Academy.
-We have been working together with the Réseau COOP (Quebec’s multi-sector worker co-op federation) to adapt and translate their Parcours worker co-op training and development program, which is taught in French in Quebec, for provinces outside of Quebec.* Parcours was initially delivered in Montreal in a classroom format, but in March 2020, Parcours pivoted to online training because of the pandemic.
-CWCF’s Worker Co-op Academy has been inspired by the Parcours, but will include its own unique elements.
+The Canadian Worker Co-op Federation (CWCF) is excited to offer its online Worker Co-op Academy.
+We worked together with the Réseau COOP (Quebec’s multi-sector worker co-op federation) to adapt and translate their Parcours worker co-op training and development program, which is taught in French in Quebec, for provinces outside of Quebec.* Parcours was initially delivered in Montreal in a classroom format, but at the start of the Covid19 pandemic, Parcours pivoted to online training.
+CWCF’s Worker Co-op Academy, also offered by distance, has been inspired by the Parcours but includes its own unique elements.

-CWCF’s Academy will enable start-up groups to work collaboratively to develop their worker co-op enterprises with the help of experienced co-op developers.
+CWCF’s Academy enables start-up groups to work collaboratively to develop their worker co-op enterprises with the help of experienced co-op developers.
 Like Parcours, the goal is to facilitate the launch of successful worker co-op enterprises.

 The Academy is open to groups of entrepreneurs (minimum 3 members) who have already developed a working relationship with each other and have a business concept that is ready to move forward into the business planning stage of their enterprise.
 In addition to worker co-ops (enterprises owned by their employees or by independent contractors), we will also welcome multi-stakeholder co-operatives that have substantial worker control.

-The Worker Co-op Academy will be delivered online tentatively starting in the week of June 21.
-This initial pilot delivery will help CWCF test its process, tools and virtual aspects.
+The next Worker Co-op Academy will be delivered online starting in September 2022.
+This is the second offering, with CWCF having tested the Academy’s process, tools and virtual aspects first in 2021.

-The training will be delivered by Russ Christianson, who will lead the groups through 14 workshops over a period of five months.
+The training is delivered by Russ Christianson, who leads the groups through 14 workshops over a period of approximately 11 months.

 Key topics covered include:

 - Enterprise concept, vision, mission, and value proposition